Spanish

 It is suitable for both those who began studying Spanish in Year 9 who have undergone a fast track course and those who started prior to joining in Year 9.

 The course aims to develop practical communication skills in the four components of speaking, listening, reading and writing, with the overall goal of improving fluency and understanding in the language and promoting an awareness of Spanish and Latin American Culture and Customs.
-There is also an emphasis on translation from Spanish to English and vice versa.
+There is also an emphasis on translation from Spanish to English and vice versa as well as dictation and reading aloud now incorporated, which will enhance pupils’ overall literacy which has a very positive impact on other curriculum areas too.

 A LEVEL SPANISH